Chapter 4: Construction Details, Section 56: Overhead Sign Structures Standards and Poles

 Overhead sign structures vary from simple trusses to complicated sign bridges containing changeable message signs.

-The majority of overhead sign structures fit into one of six categories:
+The majority of overhead sign structures fit into one of four categories:

 Technical and administrative guidance regarding sign structures is covered in detail in Structure Construction’s Bridge Construction Records and Procedures manual at:

 The Overhead Sign Structures Guide provides additional guidance for activities such as reviewing shop drawings, inspection, and testing.
 The manual is available at: